 Innovative programs help you prepare for many careers and graduate school.

-In order to highlight the relationships between certain disciplines and majors, students pursuing a BS in economics have the opportunity to combine their economics program with courses from other departments.
-Combinations are available between economics and the following areas:
+In order to highlight the relationships between certain disciplines and majors, students pursuing a bachelor's degree in economics have the opportunity to combine their economics program with courses from other departments.
+The flexibility Ship's undergraduate economics major offers allows students to truly focus on their own interests.
+Students earning an economics degree may combine their course work with the following areas:

 - Political science